ClemensElflein/openmower.de/content/en/docs/Conversion-Guide/3-software-setup/basic-configuration/index.md

 - **Finish and Reboot**
 - **Run** `df -h /` again, you should see the `Use %` column is now down to a low percentage (depending on your SD card size)

-### Rename your host (optional)
-If you are running multiple robots, it's a good idea to rename your host to distinguish between them.
-{{< include-markdown file="/docs/Knowledge-Base/change-hostname/index.md" >}}

 ### Update the `openmower` tool to the latest version
 To make sure you have the latest version of the `openmower` tool, you need to update it to the latest version.
 The tool has an integrated update mechanism, so to update, you need to run: